 Candidates for honorary degrees must be present to receive the degree, but an honorary degree may be awarded at a significant occasion other than commencement if deemed appropriate by the Board of Trustees.

-- The chair of the Honorary Degree Committee solicits nominations of persons to be considered for the award of an honorary degree in October of each year.
+- The chair of the Honorary Degree Committee solicits nominations of persons to be considered for the award throughout the year.
 Committee members are charged with urging their colleagues to make nominations.
-Letters of nomination should outline the nominee's qualifications and the reasons why Clarkson should consider awarding an honorary degree to the nominee.
-Two letters of recommendation from individuals who support the nomination and materials documenting the nominee's contributions should be forwarded to the Honorary Degree Committee no later than January 15.
+Letters of nomination should outline the nominee's qualifications; contributions to mankind; and the reasons why Clarkson should consider awarding an honorary degree to the nominee.

-- The President presents candidates for honorary degrees to the Executive Committee of the Board of Trustees prior to the May Board meeting.
+- Once approved by the Faculty Senate, the Honorary Degree Chair submits the memorandum and supporting documentation to the President.
+The President presents candidates for honorary degrees to the Executive Committee of the Board of Trustees.
 The Executive Committee of the Board of Trustees reviews the nominees and formulates recommendations to the full board.

-- The full board approves nominees at the May board meeting.
+- The full board either approves or disapproves of the candidate at their board meeting.
 The President contacts honorary degree nominees and makes arrangements for the honorary degree to be conferred in a subsequent academic year.

 The Honorary Degree Committee is a Faculty Senate committee of the University.
 Its membership consists of